sofa-framework/doc/30_Using_SOFA/50_Specific_Components/70_Specific_Plugins.md

 - **SphereForceField** creates sphere walls using penalty forces
 - **TorsionForceField**   This forcefield applies a torque to a set of selected nodes.
 The force is applied from a specified axis (origin and direction) and a torque value.
 - **UniformVelocityDampingForceField** creates damping forces.
 Contrary to DiagonalVelocityDampingForceField the damping coefficient is uniform for each node and in each direction.

+### Specific User Interaction
+This plugin gathers some components that are used to define some specific interaction using the mouse
+- **AddRecordedCameraPerformer** Save the current camera's position and orientation in the appropriate Data of Recorded Camera for navigation
+- **FixParticlePerformer** Fix the points that are grabbed by the mouse
+- **InciseAlongPathPerformer** Incise along the path defined by cliking on the mouse.
+It works only with triangles.
+- **RemovePrimitivePerforme** Remove the primitives picked by the mouse
+- **StartNavigationPerformer**
+- **SuturePointPerformer** create a spring between simulated object picked by the mouse